simonhermann/mi-museum/notes.md

 # To Do:

-3
-- Trigger definition
+- html definition <dfn> of microinteractions

-# Konsultation

 ## Content